 This is the CMALT Portfolio for Derek Moore.
-This portfolio is an account of my professional journey as an “ed-techie”.
-The portfolio that I have submitted below is an an honest and fair account of my professional experience and reflections as a learning technologist.
-The resources below are licensed under CC BY, unless noted otherwise.
+It is a story of my professional journey as an “ed-techie”.
+The work that I have submitted below is an an honest and fair account of my professional experience and reflections as a learning technologist.
+The resources are licensed under CC BY, unless noted otherwise.

 Professionals, when asked to introduce themselves to peers, often first summarise the “facts” of their history with a set of credentials, career experiences, previous employers and responsibilities held.
 I’ve skipped this formality.
 My profile is pointillistic.
 My credentials, career and previous employers are scattered across the web.
 There’s no laundry list, arranged in chronological order.
 By visiting Twitter, LinkedIn, Facebook, Flickr, Instagram, you can check out the on-life stream of me, which might reveal a picture of who I am and what I do.